 While medical technology has brought upon many positive changes in the delivery of healthcare, one thing that has never changed in the practice of medicine is the private and personal doctor-patient relationship.

 Now telehealth technology is addressing this as well.
-Thanks to the Internet and the benefits of telemedicine, industry professionals such as physicians, assistants, dentists, and even nurses are connecting virtually with patients looking for answers.
+Thanks to the Internet and the benefits of telemedicine, industry professionals such as physicians, mid-levels, dentists, and even nurses are connecting virtually with patients looking for answers.
 Before today, it was not uncommon for patients to be confused about who they could see about their conditions.

 Whether they had mobility issues, transportation problems, or lacked the insurance and funds to go somewhere, many patients can now overcome this obstacle.
 Now that personal computers and a nationwide broadband network are so common, it is no wonder that many of America’s patients are now searching for advice online.